 Moles and other skin growths are often harmless.
 In some cases, however, new or changing moles could indicate malignant skin cancer.
 If you’re concerned about a mole, or unhappy with the cosmetic appearance of your skin growths, don’t hesitate to get help from a highly trained dermatology expert.
-The certified and highly experienced medical providers at Advanced Dermatology Associates, are here to help, with five locations throughout Midtown Manhattan, Harlem and the Bronx, New York.
+The certified and highly experienced medical providers at Advanced Dermatology, are here to help, with five locations throughout Midtown Manhattan, Harlem and the Bronx, New York.
 Book online or by phone today.

 Moles vary in color, from flesh-tone to brown or black.
 Moles are usually fairly small and round.
 Moles increase during your first several decades, but in middle age and your senior years, they gradually dissipate.